andreas-schwab-swx/windows-firewall-scripts/readme.md

 # Windows Firewall Scripts

-This repository contains PowerShell scripts to harden a Windows PC by blocking or disabling as many unnecessary internet services as possible.
+This repository provides PowerShell scripts to harden a Windows PC by blocking or disabling as many unnecessary internet services as possible.
 The goal is to minimize the system's attack surface on the internet.

-The script assumes that tailscale is already installed on the system and that you are accessing the Windows PC via RDP over the tailscale connection.
+These scripts are designed for systems where Tailscale is already installed and remote access is performed via RDP over the Tailscale network.

 ## File Overview

 - **firewall-configuration.ps1**
-  - Configures the Windows Firewall in a restrictive way.
-Only necessary rules are enabled; all other connections are blocked.
-The only allowed connections are tailscale and RDP over the tailscale connection.
+  - Applies a restrictive Windows Firewall configuration.
+Only essential rules are enabled; all other inbound connections are blocked.
+By default, only Tailscale and RDP over Tailscale are allowed.

 - **firewall-restore.ps1**
-  - Restores the default Windows Firewall configuration and enables critical Windows services.
-Useful if you want to revert the restrictive settings.
+  - Restores the default Windows Firewall configuration and re-enables critical Windows services.
+Use this script to revert the restrictive settings if needed.

 - **firewall-verification.ps1**
-  - Checks the current firewall configuration and critical services.
-The script verifies that only allowed rules are active, critical ports are blocked, and dangerous Windows services are disabled.
-At the end, a security assessment is displayed.
+  - Verifies the current firewall configuration and the status of critical services.
+The script checks that only the intended rules are active, critical ports are blocked, and potentially dangerous Windows services are disabled.
+A security assessment is displayed at the end.

 ## Usage